 In addition to physical health risks, obese and overweight children and teens are at risk for many emotional and social problems as well.
 Teasing, bullying and discrimination from their peers usually cause these children and teens to have low self-esteem, a negative body image and depression.

 We have partnered with the University of Michigan in a BMI study.
 If your child is eligible for the study, your pediatrician will let you know.
-Both Dr. Craig and Dr. Kronfol have been trained for this study.
+Dr. Kronfol has been trained for this study.
 We frequently have nutrition classes and monthly walks you can sign up for.